The »red« edition was a brain child

 of early computer art.

-We present the first decade of the
+On display ist the first decade of

-edition, including important
+the edition, including important

 publications on computer art.